Increase onboarding quality with metrics & KPIs

-Onboarding often sets the tone for the rest of the time in the company.
+Onboarding often sets the tone for the rest of the employee's time at the company.
 Good onboarding ensures that new employees are quickly integrated socially and professionally into their new environment.
-But how can you tell if onboarding is a success for employees and managers?
-We present helpful metrics that you can use to measure the quality of your onboarding.
+But how do you know whether onboarding is a success for employees and managers?
+We present helpful key figures that you can use to measure the quality of your onboarding.

 Why you should measure your onboarding

 But how do I ensure that what was previously developed in the onboarding concept also leads to the desired success?
 The answer: by measuring the quality of my onboarding process.
-The right tools for this are metrics and KPIs.
+The right instruments for this are key figures and KPIs.

-Metrics are directly measurable values or combinations of multiple measurable values.
-Onboarding metrics help make the onboarding process quantifiable and can represent both the employee and company perspective.
+Key figures are directly measurable values or combinations of several key figures.
+Onboarding KPIs help to make the onboarding process quantifiable and can represent both the employee and company perspective.

-- how efficiently the onboarding processes currently function and where there is potential for optimization.
+- how efficiently the onboarding processes currently work and where there is potential for optimization.

 - how satisfied employees are with the induction process.

-KPIs (Key Performance Indicator) are, as the name already indicates, key performance indicators for the company.
-Which key figure serves as a KPI is therefore determined by the strategic goals.
-A KPI shows the progress made in achieving the respective goal.
+KPIs (Key Performance Indicators) are, as the name suggests, key performance indicators for the company.
+Which key figure is used as a KPI therefore depends on the strategic objectives.
+A KPI can be used to measure progress towards achieving the respective goal.

 - Social integration